ntu-aris/caric/index.md

 ##  6.4.
 Communication network

 Each robot is given a unique ID in a so-called ppcom network, for e.g. gcs, jurong, changi.
-These IDs can be specified in the [description file](https://github.com/ntu-aris/rotors_simulator/blob/master/rotors_description/ppcom_network/caric_ppcom_network.txt).
+These IDs are declared in the [description file](https://github.com/ntu-aris/rotors_simulator/blob/master/rotors_description/ppcom_network/caric_ppcom_network.txt).

 In real-world conditions, communications between the units can be interrupted by obstacles that block the LOS between them.
 To subject a topic to this effect, users can do the following:
 * Launch the node `ppcom_router` under `caric_mission`: